Seeing past words: Testing the cross-modal capabilities of pretrained V&L models on counting tasks: Related Work

-\citet{Chattopadhyay-etal-2017} investigates different strategies for counting: (1) detecting objects of a particular class and adding the number of detected objects; (2) directly predicting the count from a global feature vector (i.e., regression); (3) subitising, which is similar to (2) but where one first splits the image into regions, solves the problem for the sub-images, and aggregates the partial counts together; and (4) ensembling, where predictions by single models are expected to be noisy, but on average should converge to the correct count.

-\citet{trott2018interpretable} create the \textit{HowMany-QA} counting dataset, and also propose the Interpretable RL Counter (IRLC) model which is trained with reinforcement learning and consists of a sequential decision process that solves the problem by iteratively selecting objects to include into a pool until it decides to stop adding objects.
-The count is given by directly reporting the size of the pool. \citet{Acharya_Kafle_Kanan_2019TallyQA} propose \textit{TallyQA}, a large counting dataset designed to have not only simple questions (such as {\em How many giraffes?}) but also questions that are harder to answer because they involve additional properties (e.g. {\em How many giraffes \underline{are sitting down?}}).
-It includes 188k simple and 60k complex questions in its training set. \textit{HowMany-QA} and \textit{TallyQA} include examples with answers of numbers up to 20 (inclusive) and numbers up to 15 (inclusive), respectively.
+\citet{Chattopadhyay-etal-2017} investigate strategies based on object detection, regression, subitising and averaging over the results returned by a model ensemble. \citet{trott2018interpretable} create the \textit{HowMany-QA} counting dataset.
+Their Interpretable RL Counter (IRLC) model solves counting by iteratively including objects in a pool, whose size is then reported. \citet{Acharya_Kafle_Kanan_2019TallyQA} propose \textit{TallyQA}, a large counting dataset which includes both simple questions (e.g. {\em How many giraffes?}) and harder cases involving additional properties (e.g. {\em How many giraffes \underline{are sitting down?}}).
+Finally, \citet{zhang2018learning} argue that attention bottlenecks compromise counting capabilities \cite[see][Section 3]{zhang2018learning}, showing that an alternative architecture which includes a branch specifically designed to overcome the bottleneck for counting leads to considerable improvements.

-Finally, \citet{zhang2018learning} argues that using an attention bottleneck leads to poor counting capabilities \cite[see Section 3;][]{zhang2018learning}.
-They devise an elaborate architecture that includes an additional branch in the model especially designed to compute counts that breaks the attention bottleneck.
-The modified architecture maintains the same accuracy on the original task, while also leading to considerable improvements on counting capability.

-\paragraph{Counting and the attention bottleneck} \citet{zhang2018learning} raises the issue of counting and the ``attention bottleneck'', which is further discussed in \citet{Acharya_Kafle_Kanan_2019TallyQA}.
-The ``attention bottleneck'' issue can be generally described as afflicting model architectures where the image pipeline has the general form ``image $\rightarrow$ CNN $\rightarrow$ convolutional feature maps $\rightarrow$ attention bottleneck $\rightarrow$ prediction''.
-In other words, there is a bottleneck (i.e., an attention mechanism) between input and prediction layer.
+\paragraph{Counting and the attention bottleneck} The `attention bottleneck' noted by \citet{zhang2018learning} and further discussed by \citet{Acharya_Kafle_Kanan_2019TallyQA} generally afflicts architectures where the image pipeline has the general form ``image $\rightarrow$ CNN $\rightarrow$ convolutional feature maps $\rightarrow$ attention bottleneck $\rightarrow$ prediction''.
+The `bottleneck' is created by the attention mechanism between input and prediction layer.
+For details and examples, see Appendix \ref{sec:appendix:attention_bottleneck}.